 Water Bag Camp Showers

 Portable camp showers, such as this one from Coleman, are another alternative way to shower.
 The most basic camp showers work by hanging a water bag from above and either pumping or gravity feeding water out of a shower head.
 Water bag camp showers can range widely in price depending on the features you want.
-However, the most basic camp showers can be bought for under $20.

 Heating up water for a camp shower can be done in a few ways.
 The fastest way to heat up water is to do this step yourself using a stove before pouring water into the bag.
 Alternatively, solar showers can be hung in the sun for a few hours to heat up.